Observations in TNG: "Too Short a Season"

 "Spaceballs"

-It is just as obvious in HD that it's just a painting.
+It is just as obvious in the remastered episode that it's just a painting.

 The light beam from the soldier's weapon is darker than the surroundings.
 The light beam doesn't look more realistic in TNG-R.